jhliu17/slurmic/readme.md

 ## Installation

-slurmic is tested and supported on the following systems:

-* Python 3.10-3.13
-* Linux systems with Slurm installed
+slurmic supports Python 3.10-3.13 and is tested on Linux systems with Slurm installed.

 Install slurmic via pip